 Work with others – don’t do it alone

 One of the problems I’ve come across in my work with community centres in Greenwich (I’ve worked with most of them) is a lacking of working together in terms of complementing services.
-I’m aware that many smaller organisations can become entrenched in their own work, and not creating the opportunities of collaboration; communication may be perfunctory or just diplomatic, but not necessarily productive for a client base that may be borough wide, with edges blurring with a neighbouring borough.
+I’m aware that many smaller organisations can become entrenched in their own work, and not creating the opportunities of collaboration; communication may be constructive, practical or just diplomatic, but not necessarily productive for a client base that may be borough wide, with edges blurring with a neighbouring borough.

 With an emphasis on funding bids made in partnership, it may be also an opportunity to share skills and contribute together; that wild example idea of a podcast just got closer because two organisations (dare I say more?) and their networks could create an editorial team to manage the overhead.
 It also would provide a potential bigger audience too.
 It doesn’t have to be a podcast, it could be distributing/designing a newsletter together, or sharing regular news and updates.